Home heating and gas safety

 This winter entire families will be staying at home for longer periods.
 We want you to stay safe while staying warm.

 Gas heating is generally a safe way to keep your house warm.
-But if you don’t use your heater properly, or your house does not have appropriate ventilation (fresh air) your gas heater can spill carbon monoxide and become dangerous.
+But if you don’t use your heater properly, or your house does not have enough fresh air, your gas heater can spill carbon monoxide and become dangerous.

 Carbon monoxide – what are the risks?